-Narni – Geographic centre of Italy, situated in the province of Terni, in the region of Umbria.
+Narni – Geographic center of Italy, situated in the province of Terni, in the region of Umbria.

 It’s a typical Umbrian town, built on a hill 790 feet above sea level with 20.570 inhabitants and strong medieval traces.
 The town has outstanding views over the river Nera valley and the wide plane of Terni.
-Narni offers artistic, archaeological and religious itineraries, plus an abundance of natural history for the tourist.
-The town’s theater dates back to 1800.
+Narni offers artistic, archaeological, and religious itineraries, plus an abundance of natural history for the tourist.
+The town’s theater dates back to 1.856.

 It is surrounded by cultural gems, including the renowned cities of Perugia, Assisi, Todi, Spoleto.

 Narni is situated 62 miles from Rome and 46 miles from Perugia.

 How to reach Narni by plane:

 Exclusively for the International Vocal Arts Program participants, Narnia Arts Academy provides free private transportation by bus from the Rome Fiumicino Airport to Narni and from Narni to the Rome Fiumicino Airport.